vparrello/FIG-Bioinformatics-Course/2_Hammers/2.2_Hammers-Using-More-Than-One-Role/Multirole-Hammer-Sets-Exercise-2_Applying-Multirole-Hammers.md

-# Hammer Exercise 4 - Building Hammers Using More Than One SOUR
+# Multirole Hammers - Applying Multirole Hammers

-**Obejective:** Build a set of hammers starting from a set of sequences that represent more than one SOURs, and make more reliable genome assignments by requiring a "consensus" for the assignemnts based on each SOUR.
+**Obejective:** Using the set of multirole hammers created in `Multirole Hammer Exercise 1` to obtain more reliable RepGen assignments by requiring a "consensus" among the sets of assignemnts made by each SOUR.

-So far we have built hammers for a RepGenSet using only the PheS SOUR sequences from the RepGens.
-However, we found that in addition to the reliably identified highest-scoring RepGens found within the sample, there were also a number of low-scoring "noise hits".

-In this set of excercise, we will see that the "noise hits" can be largely or even completely eliminated by requiring a "consensus" on which genomes are present within a sample based on hammer evidence from more than one SOUR.
+In excercise, we will see that the "noise hits" can be largely or even completely eliminated by requiring a "consensus" on which genomes are present within a sample based on hammer evidence from more than one SOUR.